 And yet …

 Mouse’s eyes when he slashed the knife through his body.
-Betty’s eyes, exhausted and hurting, shambling to the hospital, never seeing the same doctor twice, only stabilized and sent away, the E.R. docs always saying go to her own doctor to get tests done that they couldn’t afford.
+Betty’s eyes, exhausted and hurting, shambling to the hospital, never seeing the same doctor twice, only stabilized and told to get tests done they couldn’t afford.
 Until her leg broke while stepping off a curb—not falling, just stepping—and the only thing left was to deal with the cancer’s pain.

 Perhaps some debts were forever.